 Bonds also offer flexibility since you can purchase multiple bonds in varying amounts with different maturity dates.
 By using maturity dates that expire progressively, you can create a customized bond ladder that can help you plan the timing for college-related, tax-advantaged withdrawals.

 Why Bonds May Not Be Ideal for College Planning

 With CDs, you can choose between maturity terms ranging from one month to 10 years.
-If necessary, you can withdraw from a CD ahead of the maturity date; you'll just pay an early withdrawal penalty for doing so.
+If necessary, you can withdraw from a CD ahead of the maturity date; however, you'll pay an early withdrawal penalty for doing so.

 Consider Every College Savings Option

-Savings bonds can be useful in planning for college expenses but it may not be wise to put all your savings eggs in one basket.
+Savings bonds can be useful in planning for college expenses, but it may not be wise to put all your savings eggs in one basket.
 Instead, consider the other ways you have to save and pay for college expenses.